KenanHanke/rbloom/README.md

 Making you supply your own hash function in this case is a deliberate design decision intended to show you what you're doing and prevent you from shooting yourself in the foot.

+Also note that using a custom hash will incur a performance penalty over using the built-in hash.

 ## Persistence